Zags, UVa remain 1-2; upheaval in rest of poll

 Gonzaga remained at No. 1 after extending the nation's longest winning streak to 20 games.
-Virginia stayed at No. 2 after winning both its games last week.
+Virginia stayed at No. 2 after winning both of its games last week.

 The rest of the AP Top 25 is a big jumble of teams trading places.

-The Bulldogs received 42 of 64 votes in the men's college basketball poll released Monday after finishing an undefeated run through the West Coast Conference.
-The Cavaliers had 21 first-place votes and No. 4 Duke, which fell a spot, had the remaining one.
+The Bulldogs received 42 of 64 first-place votes in the men's college basketball poll released Monday after finishing an undefeated run through the West Coast Conference.
+The Cavaliers had 21 votes and No. 4 Duke, which fell a spot, had the remaining one.

 North Carolina and Tennessee both moved up two spots, to Nos.
 3 and 5.

-Every other team switched positions and No. 25 Central Florida moved into the poll for the first time since 2010-11.
+Every other team switched positions while No. 25 Central Florida moved into the poll for the first time since 2010-11.

 Gonzaga (29-2) capped off a 16-0 run through the West Coast Conference by rolling over Pacific and Saint Mary's to earn the No. 1 seed in this week's WCC tournament.
 The Zags set a conference record by winning by an average of 27 points and could be looking at the No. 1 overall seed in the NCAA tournament with a seventh straight WCC tournament title.

-Gonzaga has done it despite forward Killian Tillie being limited to nine games this season due to injuries.
+Gonzaga has done it despite forward Killian Tillie being limited to nine games this season because of injuries.

 "They're a very good team, very good,'' Saint Mary's coach Randy Bennett said after losing to Gonzaga 69-55 on Saturday.
 "One of the best teams that I've coached against for sure.
 I can't remember one better unless it was Gonzaga two years ago.
 They are very good.''